nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 The FEN string of this position is: `r1bqkbnr/pppp1ppp/2n5/1B2p3/4P3/5N2/PPPP1PPP/RNBQK2R b KQkq - 3 3`.

-If we want to get the 10 best continuations for black starting with this position, in the command line we will obtain the following output:
+If we want to get the ten best continuations for black starting with this position, in the command line, we will obtain the following output:

 ```text
 go depth 10